0ofline/PkmnCrdLst/readme.md

 ## License
 The source code for this fan project is licensed under the MIT License. click the <a href="License.txt">LICENSE</a> file for more details.

 Pokémon and Pokémon card images are © Nintendo, Creatures Inc., GAME FREAK, and The Pokémon Company.
-These images are used for fan purposes only and are not licensed under the MIT License.
-This website is a fan project and is not affiliated with or endorsed by any of these companies.
+These images are used for fan purposes only and are not included under the MIT License.
+This is only a fan project and is not affiliated with or endorsed by any of these companies.
 All trademarks and copyrights are property of their respective owners.